rainer37/peer-2-peer-wiki/README.md

 # P2P Wikipedia

 ## Installation
-To install p2pwiki, clone the repo into your golang working directory and run
+To install p2pwiki, clone the repo into your golang working directory and run:
 ```
 > go install github.com/nickbradley/p2pwiki
 ```